 Extensive root systems

-Another concern with a creeping charlie plant is that it has an extensive root system.
 They’re very aggressive.
-The stems also form roots which continue to spread.
-This vining ground ivy will negatively affect other plants in the area.
+Another concern is the stems also form roots which continue to spread.
+This vining ivy will negatively affect other plants in the area.

 How to kill creeping charlie

 Learning how to kill creeping charlie takes a lot of time and effort.
-However, if done correctly, you can eliminate this invasive plant from your property.
+However, if done correctly, you can eliminate it from your property.

-As you get rid of a creeping charlie plant, continue to monitor and pull out new growth.
-From manually digging the ivy out of the ground to herbicide, there are plenty of options to get rid of creeping charlie entirely or to manage it.
+As you get rid of it, continue to monitor and pull out new growth.
+From manually digging it out to herbicide, there are plenty of options to get rid of it entirely or to manage it.

 Pull it out